biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   Set up project page in BioJava Wiki
 -   Decision has been made to start working on the originally proposed APIs with only the addition of amino acid composition.
+More properties will be considered if there is time left after the completion of these properties.
 -   Arranged to have weekly skype meeting every Tuesday 1600 London time (GMT +1) with both Mentors, Peter and Andreas.